The Stupids (film): Plot

-Stanley and Joan Stupid are convinced they are victims of a conspiracy that steals their garbage every week.
+Stanley and Joan Stupid are convinced that they are the victims of a conspiracy that steals their garbage every week.
 In an attempt to uncover this, Stanley follows the garbage truck to the city dump, where he stumbles across Colonel Neidermeyer, who is selling contraband weaponry to a group of terrorists.
-He believes Stanley to be a secret agent who has uncovered their operation and orders him assassinated, and after several attempts on his life result in him unintentionally killing his would-be assassins, he narrowly escapes a car bomb and is presumed dead by Neidermeyer.
+He believes that Stanley is a secret agent who has uncovered their operation and orders him assassinated.
+After several attempts on his life, resulting in him unintentionally killing his would-be assassins, he narrowly escapes a car bomb and is presumed dead by Neidermeyer.

-Meanwhile, Stanley and Joan's children, Petunia and Buster, believe they have been kidnapped by a Chinese restaurant and go there in search of them.
-They reunite with Joan, who explains her theory that the police have turned against them and are responsible for Stanley being missing.
+Stanley and Joan's children, Petunia and Buster believe that their parents have been kidnapped by a Chinese restaurant and go there in search of them.
+They reunite with Joan, who explains her theory that the police have turned against them and are responsible for Stanley's disappearance.

 Once the Stupids are reunited at home, Joan tells Petunia and Buster about Stanley's last job for the postal service where he discovered all the letters being marked "return to sender", but was fired before he could find out who "Mr. Sender" was.
-He tells his family about the conspiracy theory he has invented that combines all the ideas their overactive imaginations have created, including the "Evil Mr. Sender" plotting to steal all the mail and garbage from America and employing the police to kidnap anybody who discovers his scheme.
-When they find local museum curator Charles Sender in the phone book they set off in pursuit of him, ultimately tracking him to a television studio where Stanley appears on a talk show and is spotted by Niedermeyer who has him kidnapped and brought to the army base.
+He tells his family about the conspiracy theory he has invented a machine that combines all the ideas their overactive imaginations have created, including the "Evil Mr. Sender", who is plotting to steal all the mail and garbage from America and employing the police to kidnap anybody.
+The scheme is discovered.
+When they find local museum curator Charles Sender in the phone book they set off in pursuit of him, ultimately tracking him to a television studio where Stanley appears on a talk show and is spotted by Niedermeyer.
+Stanley is kidnapped and brought to the army base.

-While being held hostage at the army base, Stanley overhears the address of the warehouse being used for the illegal arms deals.
-Following an escape, the Stupids go there, where they expect to find Sender and the stolen mail.
+While being held hostage at the army base, Stanley overhears that the address of the warehouse is being used for illegal arms deals.
+Following an escape, the Stupids go there where they expect to find Sender and the stolen mail.
 They confront Neidermeyer and his terrorist associates in a battle, resulting in some explosions that cause the police to investigate the warehouse.
-The associates are arrested but Neidermeyer escapes.
+The associates are arrested, but Neidermeyer escapes.
 Stanley offers what he perceives to be heroic advice about how Sender can repent his evil ways, but he takes them as road directions.
-The Stupids return home, only to find a vengeful Neidermeyer waiting for them, armed with a handgun.
-Luckily, just as he is about to kill them, he is knocked out from behind the front door by a deliveryman that Joan had called round earlier.
-In the end, the Stupids celebrate their success with an outdoor barbeque.
+The Stupids return home, only to find a vengeful Neidermeyer waiting for them, armed, with a handgun.
+Luckily, just as he is about to kill them, he is knocked out from behind the front door by a deliveryman whom Joan had called round earlier.
+In the end, the Stupids celebrate their success with an outdoor barbecue.